adoptium/infrastructure/ansible/playbooks/AdoptOpenJDK_Unix_Playbook/roles/DockerStatic/README.md

 /dockernode.yml -t "deploy" -e "docker_images=u2204,alp319,deb12"
 ```

-The `docker_images` variable is where the user can specifiy which docker containers to deploy, using the dockerfiles avaiable [here](https://github.com/adoptium/infrastructure/tree/master/ansible/playbooks/AdoptOpenJDK_Unix_Playbook/roles/DockerStatic/Dockerfiles) (which do get updated regularly).
+The `docker_images` variable is where the user can specify which docker containers to deploy, using the dockerfiles avaiable [here](https://github.com/adoptium/infrastructure/tree/master/ansible/playbooks/AdoptOpenJDK_Unix_Playbook/roles/DockerStatic/Dockerfiles) (which do get updated regularly).

 The `dockerhost.yml` playbook can deploy single, multiple and duplicate containers, for example